VRConservation/fba-myst/chapters/8-funding.md

 # Findings
 To better understand the geographic distribution, success rates, and funding gaps/needs, the Forest Business Alliance examined CAL FIRE's Business and Workforce Development Grants from the first quarter of 2022 through the first quarter of 2025.[^new].
 The analysis of CAL FIRE's Business and Workforce Development Grants Program found the following:

 - 💸 **Program Funding**.
 Funding requests far outstrip the grant funds awarded.[^mn] A steady linear increase in funds requested from 2022-2025 has been counterbalanced by a steep decline in grants funded.
-For Q1 2025, approximately \$85.7 million in requests from more than 100 proposed projects were made for \$5 million awarded.
-To date the total program requests since were north of $457 million with \$105.7 million funded.
+For Q1 2025, approximately \$85.7 million in requests from more than 100 proposed projects were made, with \$5 million awarded.
+To date, the total program requests since 2022 are just north of $457 million, with \$105.7 million funded.
 - 🏆 **Top 10 Counties**.
 The top 10 grant-receiving counties in order were Tuolumne, Shasta, Humboldt, Plumas, Tulare, Yolo, Placer, Siskiyou, Fresno, and Sonoma Counties.
 - 🚫 **No Funding**.
 The counties that have not yet received funds are Colusa, Del Norte, Imperial, Inyo, Kern, Kings, Merced, and Santa Barbara.
-Imperial is the sole county not making a funding request and unlikely to do so given its landscape dominated by desert and agriculture.
+Imperial is the sole county not making a funding request and is unlikely to do so given its landscape dominated by desert and agriculture.
 - 📊 **Regions**.
-The largest amount of grants awarded as of March 2024 went to the Sierra Cascade (61.6%) and North Coast (31.6%) regions.
-The Central Coast (5.2%) and Southern California (1.6%) were far behind, although both the Central Coast and Southern California requests have increased substantially during the last two grant solicitations.
+As of March 2024, the largest portion of grants were awarded to the Sierra Cascade (61.6%) and North Coast (31.6%) regions.
+The Central Coast (5.2%) and Southern California (1.6%) were far behind, although both regions' requests have increased substantially during the last two grant solicitations.
 - 🥇 **Success Rates**.
 The counties with the highest grant success rate (proportion awarded/requested) were Stanislaus, Sutter, Solano, Alpine, Siskiyou, Lake, Modoc, Mariposa, Santa Cruz, and San Benito counties.
 However, a bivariate analysis simultaneously examining requested and awarded amounts showed that the most successful counties (high amount awarded with the low amount requested) were Alpine, San Francisco, Sacramento, San Joaquin, Sutter, and Ventura Counties.
 - 📍 **Analysis & Location**.
 The applicants' project locations need to be more precise to increase the accuracy of the analysis.
-Accurate location data for applicants and grantees would also help analyze counties and regions with the most need, e.g., disadvantaged communities.
+Accurate location data for applicants and grantees would also help identify counties and regions with the most need, such as disadvantaged communities.

 [^new]: New data and analysis will be added during subsequent grant rounds.
 [^mn]: Forest product infrastructure development is a state priority for wildfire mitigation.
 Sustainable infrastructure to process wood biomass in California and workforce development are critical elements of the <a href="https://wildfiretaskforce.org/wp-content/uploads/2022/04/roadmap-to-million-acres_2022.pdf" target="_blank">Roadmap to a Million Acres</a>.